willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 environment variables I use.
 I also found that the anaconda python on my regular account was causing conflicts with sims_maf.

-As suggested by the documentation, I created a new user account for sims_maf and ran the steps from that account.
+As suggested by the documentation, I created a fresh user account for use with sims_maf, and ran the steps below logged in to that account.

 Simply switching in the terminal from my personal account to that account in the terminal (by **su [my-lsst-account]**) failed to